 - GM/Event Coordinator: A list of earned points such as AcP or GM Glyphs, as well as a list of all events you are coordinating and a button to create new events.

 - Boons: A list of all currently available boons in a program.
 The Player Rewards section of this guide details how to purchase boons.

 - Evaluations: Regional Venture-Coordinators & Venture-Captains have this tab to record GM evaluation games.
 See GM Rewards for more info.

-If you find an error in your session list, send an email to firstname.lastname@example.org with the error and any supporting documentation you have on what the correct data should be.
+If you find an error in your session list, send an email to email@example.com with the error and any supporting documentation you have for the correct data.

 You can choose any of the pregenerated characters without owning the associated source.
 You can download the Starfinder Pregenerated Characters or request them from your local event coordinator.

 You can also build your own character following the rules in the Character Creation appendix.
 After you are done building your character, register them: go to your Organized Play account, sign in, and click “Register a New Starfinder Character.”

 Each community uses their own game scheduling process.
 Common platforms used in scheduling games include:

 Join the vibrant Starfinder Society online community by participating in the official Starfinder Society forums.
 Ask questions!
 Compare character builds!
 Discuss!
 Find events!
 Your feedback helps us improve our program, so drop by and tell us what we can do to enhance your organized play experience.